-Fifth Street Mezzanine Partners III, L.P. (the "Partnership"), a Delaware limited partnership, was organized on February 15, 2007 to primarily invest in debt securities of small and middle market companies.
+Fifth Street Mezzanine Partners III, L.P. (the "Partnership"), a Delaware limited partnership, was organized on February 15, 2007 to primarily invest in debt securities of small and/or middle market companies.
 FSMPIII GP, LLC was the Partnership's general partner (the "General Partner").
 The Partnership's investments were managed by Fifth Street Management LLC (the "Investment Adviser").
 The General Partner and Investment Adviser were under common ownership.

 Effective January 2, 2008, the Partnership merged with and into Fifth Street Finance Corp. (the "Company"), an externally managed, closed-end, non-diversified management investment company that has elected to be treated as a business development company under the Investment Company Act of 1940 (the "1940 Act").
 The merger involved the exchange of shares between companies under common control.
 In accordance with the guidance on exchanges of shares between entities under common control, the Company's results of operations and cash flows for the year ended September 30, 2008 are presented as if the merger had occurred as of October 1, 2007.
 Accordingly, no adjustments were made to the carrying value of assets and liabilities (or the cost basis of investments) as a result of the merger.
-Fifth Street Finance Corp. is managed by the Investment Adviser.
-Prior to January 2, 2008, references to the Company, FSC, "we" or "our" are to Fifth Street Finance Corp., unless the context otherwise requires.
+The Company is managed by the Investment Adviser.
+Prior to January 2, 2008, references to the "Company", "FSC", "we" or "our" are to Fifth Street Finance Corp., unless the context otherwise requires.

-The Company also has certain wholly-owned subsidiaries, including subsidiaries that are not consolidated for income tax purposes, which hold certain portfolio investments of the Company.
-The subsidiaries are consolidated with the Company, and the portfolio investments held by the subsidiaries are included in the Company's Consolidated Financial Statements.
+The Company also has certain wholly-owned subsidiaries which hold certain portfolio investments of the Company.
+The subsidiaries are consolidated with the Company, and the portfolio investments held by the subsidiaries are included in the Company's consolidated financial statements.
 All significant intercompany balances and transactions have been eliminated.